jyothiadevops/terraform-jenkins-ec2/README.md

 # terraform-jenkins-ec2
-This is demo repository for Terraform integration with jenkins.
+This is demo repository for Terraform integration with jenkins